Tonyjcf21/Data_Analysis_Projects/README.md

 **SalesAnalysis** is a project from Keith Galli that I found interesting.

 **NYSE Project** is a simple project on SpreadSheets using simple analysis and forecasting methods.

+**WeRateDogs** is a project where the twitter API is used to get tweets from the WeRateDogs account and then some data pre-processing.

+**E-commerce Project** is an assessment related to a PPC position for an E-commerce company.